Arizona State Statute 11-1008E: dog license requirements for the unincorporated areas of Yavapai County.

 active again or we can create an online account for users who already

 Those wishing to purchase a Yavapai County Dog License must first provide the following documentation from a veterinarian.

 Documentation of current rabies vaccination and documentation of spay or neuter status.

-- $5.00 for altered animals and proof of altering must be provided at time of purchase as well as current rabies vaccination for calendar year
+- $5.00 for altered animals and proof of altering must be provided at time of purchase as well as current rabies vaccination for rabies anniversary date

-- $25.00 for un-altered animals and proof of rabies vaccination for calendar year
+- $25.00 for un-altered animals and proof of rabies vaccination for rabies anniversary date

-- Renewal license can be purchased online with proof of vaccination on record, up to 3 years.
+- A renewal license can be purchased online with proof of vaccination.

 YCSO Mayer Substation